syncfusion-content/javascript-docs/js/Spreadsheet/Data-Binding.md

             comment
         </td>
         <td>
-            To specify comment in a cell
+            To specify comment in the cell
         </td>
     </tr>
     <tr>